garfix/nli-go/doc/remarks.md

 Interaction 19:

     Q: Is there a large block behind a pyramid?
-    A: Yes, three of them: a large red one, a large green cube and a blue one
+    A: Yes, three of them: a large red one, a large green cube and the blue one

 When I programmed this question, the first answer I got was: none.